bracesoftware/DETUtils-Old/docs/d_dialog.md

 # d_dialog.inc
 SA:MP Dialogs - Create dialogs using `@dialog` decorator and show them to players.
+A replacement `ShowPlayerDialog` and `OnDialogResponse` containing even more callbacks and functions to manipulate dialogs.

 [Go back to the home page...](../README.md)